aldopando/BellabeatCaseStudy/README.md

 **Bellabeat should promote a customized plan that helps low-active users move up to more moderately physical activities through promoting how moderately physical activities can aid them gain sustantial health benefits, and how scientific reasearch has demonstrated that they can achieve the largest gains in disease prevention**.

-**Bellabeat should send more often reminders to moderately-active and highly-active users about how well they are performing their physical activity levels.
-They should use friendly and encouraging messages that hold accountable users**.
+**Bellabeat should more often send reminders to moderately-active and highly-active users about how well they are performing their physical activity levels.
+They should use friendly and encouraging messages that keep them accountable**.

+**Investigate in depth what factors made highly-active users reduce their physical activity over the time, specially after the first month.
+Is it a seasonal factor?
+Is it a motivational fator?
+Is it an external event?**

+**Bellabeat should target moderately-active users to help them streamline and optimize their routines, specially because data suggests how there is a strong upward trend of moderately-active users over the time.
+The company should promote coach and medical experts to these users, as well as promoting other products such as the "Spring" smart bottle water**.

 ---